pyvec/elsa/QUICKSTART.rst

 cannot, it does not have write access.
 In order to provide one, you'll have to `create a personal access token on GitHub
 <https://help.github.com/articles/creating-an-access-token-for-command-line-use/>`_
-(no scopes are needed) and provide it to Travis CI.
+(repo scope needed) and provide it to Travis CI.

 You cannot just add the token to ``.travis.yml``, as anyone could read it, so you'll add it encrypted.
 Don't worry, it's not complicated,